 The Dominican Republic is probably the cheapest Caribbean island to visit if you’re looking for affordable all-inclusive deals.
-On a recent visit to CheapCaribbean.com, I spotted dozens of packages in Punta Cana, the most popular resort area, starting at just $599 per person for air and four nights’ accommodations.
+You’ll find dozens of packages in Punta Cana on CheapCaribbean.com, with prices such as $499 per person for air and four nights’ accommodations.
 Activities in the area include snorkeling, zip-lining, and off-road ATV tours through the jungle.
 You can also go hiking and swim in clear lagoons at the Indigenous Eyes Ecological Park & Reserve.

-Where to stay: The Punta Cana Princess All Suites Resort & Spa offers a beachfront all-inclusive experience for less than $200 a night on the dates I checked.
+Where to stay: The Punta Cana Princess All Suites Resort & Spa offers a beachfront all-inclusive experience for less than $200 to $250 a night on a recent search.
 If you’re not up for a big resort, consider the NH Punta Cana, a boutique hotel with breakfast included and a beach within walking distance.

 This Caribbean-adjacent strand of tropical islands is a popular getaway just an hour-long flight from Miami.
 Most visitors fly into Nassau (on New Providence Island) or Freeport (on Grand Bahama Island); it’s worth checking fares to both airports to see which is cheaper.
 Consider Grand Bahama Island for a quieter, more laid-back vacation, while high-energy Nassau suits travelers looking for lots of activities and nightlife.